Other newcomers forgotten as eyes remain on Ukraine, say advocates | CBC News

 "There are people from, you know, Sudan, Yemen, Syria, all over the world who have experienced very similar things to what Ukrainians have.
 And they're sitting there waiting — waiting for someone to help them start their life over."

-Taylor noted there are about 27 million refugees around the world according to UNHCR, yet about 100,000 get resettled each year.
-A majority of refugees are from Syria, Venezuela, Afghanistan, South Sudan and Myanmar, according to that data.
+Taylor noted there are about 27 million refugees around the world according to the United Nations refugee agency, yet about 100,000 get resettled each year.
+Most are from Syria, Venezuela, Afghanistan, South Sudan and Myanmar, according to that data.

 "That's a drop in the bucket," said Taylor.